If you’re planning to use infographics for education, you’re on the right track.

 Virtual class rules infographic

 Virtual classrooms are still classrooms, so having a structure remains essential.
+You could create a poster to remind your class of the rules.
 Use the infographic template below to make your online class fun while making sure that students have a “tangible” idea that they still need to follow the rules despite learning from home.

 Meet the teacher and student templates